About Child Sexual Abuse

 - Make all devices safer for your children: Familiarise yourself with all sites, games and apps your children use and check the privacy setting on these.
 Install safety and security software and keep it updated; use internet and spam filters and a pop-up stopper, install monitoring software and monitor downloads to your computer, enable internet browser security and regularly check the internet usage history.

-Reinforce regularly with your kids the following online safety rules:
+Reinforce regularly with your children the following online safety rules:

 You should NEVER:

-- tell anyone your full name, address, number or school.
+- Tell anyone your full name, address, phone number or school.

-- send a photo of yourself (or your friends or family) to anyone, especially one that identifies where you live, your name or where you go to school (including your school uniform).
+- Send a photo of yourself to anyone you don’t know, especially one that identifies where you live, your name or where you go to school (including your school uniform).

-- tell anyone your credit card or bank details (or any other personal details).
+- Tell anyone credit or bank details (or any other personal details).

-- make plans to meet anyone you met online in n real life.
+- Make plans to meet anyone you met online in real life.

 You should ALWAYS:

-- be careful who you talk to on social media.
+- Question things.
 People are not always WHO or WHAT they seem online.

-- tell your parents, or a trusted adult if someone says something to you online that makes you feel uncomfortable or unsafe.
+- Tell a trusted adult if someone says something to you online that makes you feel uncomfortable or unsafe.

 Rules in the contract may include, for example: